idena-network/idena-docs/docs/developer/validation.md

 `SubmitShortAnswersHashTx` transaction has to be broadcasted within a short session not later than 13:32:00 UTC

-See example of creating [`SubmitShortAnswersHashTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1765)
+See the example of creating [`SubmitShortAnswersHashTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1765)

 ### Short session answers